Decentralized energy management structure, building staff lack building-level information about energy performance

-Macy’s has reduced energy use, on a use per square-foot intensity level, by 14 percent from 2009 levels through 2012, recognizing that the company has already reduced total energy use by 19 percent from 2003 to 2009.
+Macy’s has reduced energy use, on a use per square-foot intensity level, by over 19 percent from 2010 levels through 2015, recognizing that the company has already reduced total energy use by 19 percent from 2003 to 2009.

 Macy’s achieves, on average, about 2-3% energy savings from the energy information system.
 The other savings come from lighting retrofits, installation of variable speed drives, EMS upgrades, and retro-commissioning of buildings.

 There are currently no tools for this implementation model.